Treaty Ports in China 1557-1999

 Foreign Treaty ports, Concessions and Enclaves

 The coming of foreign nations to China in the period 1840-1940 marks a low point in Chinese power.
 The foreigners set about founding their own communities within China, subject to their own laws and customs, living as if still at home.
 It was a foreign occupation of China in all but name.
-At one time nearly every major city in China had such a community.
+At one time nearly every major city in China had some such a community.
 The early Chinese perspective was of foreign tribes of barbarians endlessly squabbling amongst themselves, they perhaps hoped they would attack each other rather than the Chinese, as indeed was to happen in World War 1.
 One view is that the Qing dynasty preferred the foreigners to be contained in separate areas as that allowed the Chinese government to limit contact with ordinary Chinese.
-Initially Macau was the model for how a foreign enclave should be administered and run since 1557.
+Macau, from as early as 1557, served as the model of how a foreign enclave should be administered and contact contained.

 Foreign run cities in China

 They were usually termed ‘treaty ports’, but there were cities that were not ports and some were not signed away in a treaty.
 Where the city had an exclusive area set aside for foreigners this was called an ‘enclave’ but in cities with fewer foreigners they lived among local Chinese people.
 They are also called ‘concessions’ suggesting they were given away by agreement, again this was not always the case.
 A ‘concession’, was a foreign leasehold where land could not be subleased back to the Chinese and only selected Chinese were allowed to enter.
 Shanghai is a classic example, it became a treaty port in 1842 at the Sino-British Treaty of Nanjing which ended the Opium Wars.
-There were also cities such as Nanning, Guangxi that were given away by China without a treaty as China foresaw she would soon be forced to do so and could forestall a hostile take-over by voluntarily giving up control on her own terms.
+There were also cities such as Nanning, Guangxi that were given away by China without a treaty as the government foresaw that they would soon be forced to do so and could forestall a hostile take-over by giving up control voluntarily on its own terms.

 Although the foreigners were supposed to restrict themselves to living solely within the enclave many did venture into the wider area.
 In the heat of summer many took a trip to inland mountains just like the British did in India where Shimla ➚ became a favored retreat.
 Guling near Mount Lushan in Jiangxi province was a favorite ‘Hill Station’ for Shanghai dwellers and also Kuliang in Fuzhou.